open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 ## Metric Exporter

 Metric Exporters send metric data to a consumer.
-This consumer can be standard output for debugging at development-time, the OpenTelemetry Collector, or any open source or vendor backend of your choice.
+This consumer can be standard output for debugging during development, the OpenTelemetry Collector, or any open source or vendor back end of your choice.

 ## Metric Instruments